 You've probably seen warnings for toxic shock syndrome (TSS) in fine print on a tampon box, and you may remember the example of model Lauren Wasser whose tragic and much-publicized health problems were blamed on tampon use.
-In 2012, the 24-year-old famously contracted toxic shock syndrome and ended up having both a heart attack and a leg amputation.
+In 2012, the 24-year-old famously contracted the illness and ended up having both a heart attack and a leg amputation.
 Doctors blamed the tampons she was using, and they may have indeed played a part.
-However, using (or leaving in) tampons is actually only one of the rarer ways you get toxic shock syndrome, and there are some pretty gruesome facts about the condition that you need to know.
+However, using (or leaving in) tampons is actually only one of the rarer ways you develop this complication, and there are some pretty unsettling facts about the condition that you need to know.

-Many people have indeed died of staph infections, but staph and strep are both bacteria that can naturally live in or on the body.
+Many people have struggled with staph infections, but staph and strep are both bacteria that can naturally live in or on the body.
 Though TSS is serious and can be fatal if not diagnosed quickly, it's incredibly rare, much like many other serious diseases.

-The Most Famous Person To Die From TSS Was A Man
+The Most Famous Person To Die From It Was A Man

 TSS Wiped A Woman's Memory

-In 2011, a woman from Wales ended up in a week-long coma, and reportedly TSS was to blame.
-She lost her memory, forgetting things almost immediately.
+In 2011, a woman from Wales reportedly ended up in an induced coma, and reportedly TSS was to blame.
+She also lost her memory.
 Four years afterward, her memory had still improved only slightly.
-Considering that she originally couldn't walk, talk, or feed herself in the immediate coma aftermath, it's practically a miracle that she recovered at all.
-Doctors originally thought she would die.
+Considering that she originally couldn't walk, talk, or feed herself in the immediate aftermath, it's practically a miracle that she recovered at all.

-The woman had originally thought she had the flu, but when she soon became unable to even move or communicate, she went to the emergency room where the staff induced a coma and ran CT scans.
+The woman originally thought she had the flu, but when she soon became unable to even walk or communicate, she went to the emergency room where the staff ran CT scans.
 The woman had an ovarian cyst, and emergency surgery quickly removed not only the cyst and her ovary but also her fallopian tube.
-Doctors at the time suspected that because she had been using the highest absorbency tampons possible throughout her entire menstrual cycle, development of TSS toxins had compounded and nearly killed her.
+Doctors at the time suspected the problem developed because she had been using the highest absorbency tampons throughout her entire menstrual cycle.

-Part of the initial clamor around tampons causing TSS dates back to the 1970s.
-When Rely - a brand of super absorbent tampons - was released by Proctor & Gamble, cases of TSS skyrocketed.
+Part of the initial clamor around tampons dates back to the 1970s.
+When Rely - a brand of super-absorbent tampons - was released by Proctor & Gamble, cases of TSS skyrocketed.
 The high absorbency, mixed with the synthetic fibers that were becoming more common, allowed bacteria to grow aplenty.
 They were taken off the market in 1980.